MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/applicationcontrol-csp.md

 <!-- Device-Policies-{Policy GUID}-PolicyInfo-IsDeployed-Description-Begin -->
 <!-- Description-Source-DDF -->
-Whether the Policy indicated by the GUID is deployed on the system (on the physical machine).
+Whether the Policy indicated by the GUID is deployed on the system (on the physical machine)
 <!-- Device-Policies-{Policy GUID}-PolicyInfo-IsDeployed-Description-End -->

 <!-- Device-Policies-{Policy GUID}-PolicyInfo-IsDeployed-Editable-Begin -->